adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 [Oren Lyons '58, H'93 Headlines August Conversations About the Doctrine of Discovery](https://news.syr.edu/blog/2020/07/29/oren-lyons-58-h93-headlines-august-conversations-about-the-doctrine-of-discovery/).

+### Zachary	Melton

+University of Iceland

+### S. Lily	Mendoza

+S. Lily Mendoza is a Kapampangan-born Filipina and currently resides in Waawiyatanong (aka Detroit, Michigan).
+She is Full Professor of Culture and Communication at Oakland University in Rochester, Michigan and is known for her pathbreaking work on the politics of indigeneity particularly within the Philippine diasporic and homeland context.
+She is the author of books and essays exploring questions of identity and subjectivity, cultural politics in national, post- and trans- national contexts, discourses on indigenization, ecology, and the cultural logic of modernity and civilization.
+Among her book publications are *Between the Homeland and the Diaspora: The Politics of Theorizing Filipino and Filipino American Identities*, *Back from the Crocodile's Belly: Philippine Babaylan Studies and the Struggle for Indigenous Memory, *and, most recently, *Decolonizing Ecotheology: Indigenous and Subaltern Challenges*.
+Currently, she serves as the Executive Director of the Center for Babaylan Studies (CfBS), a movement for decolonization and indigenization among diasporic Filipinos.

+### Sharon Moran
+Associate Professor, Environmental Studies, SUNY–ESF

+###  Tove Synnøve Mentsen Ness
+Avdelingsleder, Faculty of Education and Arts, Nord University

 ### Tina Nagata

 Tina Ngata (Ngāti Porou) is a mother of two from the East Coast of Te Ika a Maui, Aotearoa New Zealand.
 She is the author of Kia Mau: Resisting Colonial Fictions, which analyses the application of the Doctrine of Discovery by James Cook, and critiques the New Zealand government Cook anniversary celebrations.
 Her work involves advocacy for environmental, Indigenous and human rights.
 This includes local, national and international initiatives that highlight the role of settler colonialism in issues such as climate change and waste pollution, and promote Indigenous conservation as best practice for a globally sustainable future.

+### Jonathan Nahar
+Jonathan is a Palestinian-American Christian and graduate of the Kroc Institute for International Peace Studies.
+He has worked in multiple countries doing Palestine advocacy, human rights monitoring, grassroots organizing, and challenging anti-Arab racism.
+Jonathan’s work connects the Palestinian decolonial struggle with those of other indigenous peoples, and challenges theologies of domination.

 ### Sarah Nahar

-Sarah Nahar neé Thompson (she/her) is from Elkhart, Indiana (Potowatomi Traditional land) and a first year PhD student in the Religion department at Syracuse University.
-Her research focus is "How do beliefs about the Earth and the End Times influence toileting practices of religious people?"
-She is matriculating concurrently at neighboring SUNY College of Environmental Science and Forestry (ESF) Department of Environmental Studies.
+Sarah Nahar, M.Div (from Elkhart, Indiana Potawatomi traditional land) is a third year PhD student in the Religion department at Syracuse University.
+Her research focus is on the toilet, both the ritual and receptacle.
+She is matriculating concurrently at neighboring SUNY College of Environmental Science and Forestry in the Department of Environmental Studies.
+Other interests include working on dismantling the Doctrine of Discovery, community organizing, and capoeira.

 She is also a nonviolent action trainer and interspiritual theologian.
 Previously, Sarah was a 2019 [Rotary Peace Fellow](https://www.rotary.org/en/our-programs/peace-fellowships) and worked at the [Martin Luther King, Jr. Center](http://www.thekingcenter.org/about-king-center) in Atlanta, Georgia.
 She is a member of the [Carnival de Resistance](http://www.carnivalderesistance.com/) and has been the Executive Director of [Christian Peacemaker Teams](https://cpt.org/).
 She attended [Spelman College](http://www.spelman.edu/), majoring in Comparative Women's Studies and International Studies, minoring in Spanish.
 She has an MDiv from [Anabaptist Mennonite Biblical Seminary](http://www.ambs.edu/) in her hometown.
 Her hobbies include capoeira and home improvement projects.

 ### Brice Nordquist